howardsun-dev/web-scraper/README.md

 # Web Scraper Project

 ## Overview
 This project is a web scraping application designed to extract from websites.
 It utilizes modern technologies such as Express for server-side operations, Axios for HTTP requests, and Cheerio for parsing HTML content.
-Puppeteer to grab screenshots also webscrape using headless browser.
+Puppeteer to grab screenshots also web scrape using headless browser.
 The primary goal is to demonstrate efficient web scraping techniques while adhering to best practices for maintainable and scalable code.

 ## Features
 - Extracts article titles and URLs from The Guardian's US homepage.